Euro 2020 final England team news: Kieran Trippier to start in five-man defence against Italy

 - Writers' verdicts: England XI - and final predictions

-Phil Foden is a doubt for England's first appearance in the final of a major men's tournament since the 1966 World Cup after missing training on Saturday with a minor foot injury.
+Phil Foden, who has been struggling with a foot injury, missed out on the matchday squad, along with Ben Chilwell and Ben White, for England's first appearance in the final of a major men's tournament since the 1966 World Cup.